76km | 1450m

 The South Downs way has long been a storied ride for the off road trip.

-Starting from Plumpton Racecourse we hit the first (tarmac) climb after 4km and then hit the South Downs Way and follow it over three gravel climbs to the coast in Eastbourne.
+Starting from Plumpton Racecourse we hit the first (tarmac) climb after 4km and then hit the South Downs Way and follow it over three gravel climbs to the furthest point (Alfriston).

-The medium route cuts out 35km at the bottom of the route from Alfriston to Eastbourne.
+The medium route cuts out 17km at the bottom of the route towards Alfriston.

-There are two climbs (one road, one gravel) on the way out and three on the way back.
-A challenging 76km option but very rewarding with most of the route miles away from the crowds and some stunning views.
+There are two climbs (one road, one gravel) on the way out and two on the way back.
+A challenging 60km option but very rewarding with most of the route miles away from the crowds and some stunning views.

 The short route goes out to Southease & back with one road climb on the way out and two gravel climbs on the way back.
 Within 50km you will get well off the beaten track, test yourself on some big climbs and ride some thrilling descents.